BigWhaleLabs/pigeon-docs/docs/quickstart.md

 # Quick Start Guide

+Pigeon is your AI quant for infinite markets.
+Make money in any market.
+Trade strategies across crypto, stocks, perps, predictions, and memes all in one chat.

+Pigeon is a multi-agent system that pairs world-class AI, automation, and protocols that digests everything onchain so users can navigate easily.

 Get up and running with Pigeon in just a few steps.

 ## 1. Choose Your Platform